-- Technical Standards for Students in the College of Allied Health Sciences
+- Technical Standards for Students in the College of Dentistry

 - Technical Standards for Dental Hygiene Students

-The goal of the University of Tennessee Health Science Center, College of Allied Health
+The goal of the University of Tennessee Health Science Center, College of Dentistry

-Sciences (CAHS) is to prepare students for the practice of the professions of cytotechnology,
+is to prepare students for the practice of the professions of dentistry or dental

-where applicable.
-Modern allied health education requires that the accumulation of
+Graduate dental hygiene education requires that the accumulation of scientific knowledge

-scientific knowledge be accompanied by the simultaneous acquisition of essential skills,
+be accompanied by the simultaneous acquisition of essential skills, functions and

-functions and professional attitudes and behavior.
-The faculty of the College of Allied
+professional attitudes and behavior.
+The faculty of the College of Dentistry have a responsibility to graduate the best possible practitioners and graduate students;

 Applicants to programs of the College must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina, and the ability to learn and function in a wide variety of didactic and clinical settings.
 Graduates of the College must have the minimal skills, essential functions and knowledge to function in a broad variety of clinical settings, while rendering a wide spectrum of healthcare services.

-The faculty of the CAHS have a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the College as well as for the educational welfare of its students relative to the educational programs of the College.
+The faculty of the College of Dentistry have a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the College as well as for the educational welfare of its students relative to the educational programs of the College.
 In order to fulfill this responsibility the Committees on Admissions for the various professional programs of the College maintain that certain minimal technical standards must be present in applicants to the various educational programs of the College.
-Candidates for the bachelor of science degree, as well as those enrolled in any graduate education programs of the College, must have the following essentials: motor skills; sensory/observational skills; communication skills; intellectual-conceptual, integrative, and quantitative abilities; and behavioral/social skills and professionalism.
+Candidates for degree programs in the college must have the following essentials: motor skills; sensory/observational skills; communication skills; intellectual-conceptual, integrative, and quantitative abilities; and behavioral/social skills and professionalism.

-The Committees on Admissions, in accordance with Section 504 of the 1973 Vocational Rehabilitation Act and the Americans with Disabilities Act (PL101-336) have established the aforementioned essential functions of students in the educational programs offered by the CAHS.
+The Committees on Admissions, in accordance with Section 504 of the 1973 Vocational Rehabilitation Act and the Americans with Disabilities Act (PL101-336) have established the aforementioned essential functions of students in the educational programs offered by the College of Dentistry.

 These Committees on Admissions will consider for admission applicants who demonstrate the ability to perform, or to learn to perform, the essential skills listed in this document.
 The College must ensure that patients are not placed in jeopardy by students with impaired intellectual, physical or emotional functions.
 Students will be judged not only on their scholastic accomplishments, but also on their physical and emotional capacities to meet the full requirements of the College's curricula and to graduate as skilled and effective practitioners.